uqlibrary/technology-training/Audacity/audacity.md

 The compressor amplifies quiet parts differently to louder parts, according to the settings.
 This means that we can make quieter sections a lot louder, while only amplifying the peaks a tiny bit – or even lowering their level.
 It ends up evening out the volume of the whole recording, which can be particularly useful if the audio is to be played in a noisy environment.

 As you can expect, the compressor has to be used carefully as it reduces the **dynamic range** of a recording, i.e. it can render a sound less interesting because of less variability in the amplitude.
+Some music genres, like classical music, need a lot of dynamic range, so classical recordings does not make much sense.

 You might have to normalise again after compressing – and keep an eye on clipping!

+## Recording audio

+If you have a microphone, make sure the device used is the right one in the microphone dropdown, and click the red dot to start **recording**.

+We can introduce the first song by talking about the artist.

+## Envelope tool

+When we want to change the amplitude of one small part of a recording, we are better off using the **envelope tool**.
+You can add points on the light blue bar that appears around your tracks, and drag them to change the amplitude more smoothly than when using the `Amplify` effect on a section of audio.

+Try it on the speech we recorded, on a section where the audio is way louder than the rest (useful when someone laughs, or coughs, or hits the microphone...).

+## Splitting audio

+The Carlos Valderrama track is actually two songs.
+We can use the select tool to highlight the second song, use <kbd>Ctrl</kbd> + <kbd>X</kbd> to cut it, click out of the track, and use <kbd>Ctrl</kbd> + <kbd>V</kbd> to paste it into its own separate track.

+Let's mute it for now.

 ## Noise reduction

-As you can hear, there is quite a lot of noise in this first track.
-Luckily, the recording starts with a few seconds of only noise before the clock and the narrator come in.
+As you can hear, there is quite a lot of noise in the first music track.
+Luckily, the recording starts with a few seconds of only noise before the piano comes in.

 We can use this section to create a noise profile, and then use the **noise reduction** effect to try and clean part of the noise.